thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 Increasing the size of changes increases risk.
 It’s essentially the same as deploying your code less frequently.
 The amount of change is larger and the risk is greater.

+Also the longer we defer feedback, the greater the risk something unexpected, unusual and usually very bad will happen.
+We have zero-visibility on what is happening on the other parallel branches.
+Our work may not merge. we can loose days or weeks of work.
+Which again comes with a non-negligible cost.
+Earlier feedback results in smaller change sets and in better code.

 ## It creates cognitive overload

 Lastly, it creates cognitive overhead for the team members.